 In some cases, the validate, enrich, and transform steps can be accomplished in one ABCS implementation.
-Also, note that a Mediator routing service may use XSL-based validation as well as content-based routing directly in the service itself, rather than using a separate routing service.
+Also, a Mediator routing service may use XSL-based validation and content-based routing directly in the service itself, rather than using a separate routing service.

 The ABCS does not handle transport protocol abstraction itself.
-The ABCS has inbound as well as outbound interactions using only the SOAP/Mediator protocol.
+The ABCS has inbound and outbound interactions using only the SOAP/Mediator protocol.
 A transport adapter is used to integrate the participating application-specific native protocols with the ABCS-specific standard.
 This facilitates the reuse of the same ABCS for multiple transport adapters and vice versa.